Murals on 2355 Market accompanied by LGBTQIA+ activists mural by @Luinova

-The murals are part of the Art For Essential Workers project, organized by 100 Days Action, in partnership with the Facebook AIR Program.
+The murals are part of the Art For Essential Workers project, organized by 100 Days Action, in partnership with the Facebook Open Arts.
 I could never have done it without them!
 I also want to thank SF Landmark and Castro Merchants for all their help and support.

 Thank you so much to Jaiya John for allowing me to use your text and CORE MVMT for a space to bring them to the Castro!

 If you like these photomurals they are now available for purchase as Archival Pigment Prints (preview the image below).
-Please reach out via the contact for or for more information.
+Please reach out via the contact form or at firstname.lastname@example.org for more information.

 This collection of murals is part of a series called Regeneration, inspired by the resilience of the iconic California Poppies, which can survive in the harshest conditions and are some of the first flowers to return after wildfires.
 I continued this project in Palo Alto at 477 California Ave, introducing an augmented reality video and app by Phil Spitler called Cycles of Regeneration.
 The Augmented Reality video invites viewers to experience the mural in space and time.
 The piece is rooted in environmental urgency, but also communicates the power of nature to heal and inspire.
 Read more about the app and interactive mural here.